 One of the most common complaints I hear from my clients is “my dog is terrible walking on a leash!”
 This is a BIG problem.
 It often makes walking your dog such a miserable experience that eventually the dog doesn’t get walked at all.
 This is hugely detrimental to the dog, both physically and behaviorally, not to mention what it does to the dog-human relationship.
-Our dogs need to be walked outside everyday.
-Exercise requirements vary from dog to dog but walking is not only for fulfilling that exercise requirement, it is also for mental stimulation – your dog needs to sniff, see people, places and things in order to be happy!
+Our dogs need to go outside everyday.
+Exercise requirements vary from dog to dog but walking is not only for exercise; it is also for mental stimulation and enrichment – your dog needs to sniff, see people, places and things in order to be happy!
+They also need off-leash time but more about that here: Variety is the Spice of Life.

-RIGHT HERE” or “HEEL” – Start position where your dog stands at your side.
+RIGHT HERE” or “HEEL” – This is what i call my “RESET BUTTON” where I can get my dog back to my side when needed.
+I’m really not interested in my dog walking perfectly beside me for an entire walk (I find that perfectly boring for my dog actually) but sometimes I do need him to come back close to me so I want to teach a start position to reset him when needed.
 Pick the side you are most comfortable with for this cue.
 It is useful for a dog to walk on either side but for this specific start position, pick one side.
 You may lure him into this position or simply wait until he hits that position at your side and mark (click or “yes”) and treat the start position.

 - Lure your dog’s eye up to you by using an attention (or “kissy”) sound or if needed, show your dog the treat in your hand and bring the treat up to your nose.
 Your dog will most likely follow the treat up to your face.
 Use your clicker or verbal reward marker “yes!” the instant his eyes meet yours.
 He will probably glance briefly from your eyes to the treat so timing is key; make sure only to reward him with the treat when he is looking in your eyes.
 Repeat this several times.